redialed/lunar/README.md

 ## Credits

-- Some of the code was taken and rewrote in node from [@Savefade](https://www.github.com/Savefade)'s [LegacyIGN](https://github.com/Savefade/LegacyIGN) PHP code.
+- Some of the code was taken and rewritten in Node from [@Savefade](https://www.github.com/Savefade)'s [LegacyIGN](https://github.com/Savefade/LegacyIGN) PHP code.